isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-campaign-sync/add-value-to-sync.rst

 #.
 Navigate to **Data Access > Value Accessor Sets > Providers**.
 #.
 Navigate to **Sitecore > Sitecore Campaign Entity Fields**.
 #.
 Insert a new item using the template **Property Value Accessor**.
 #.
-In the field **Property name**, enter the name of the property from the section `Identity Sitecore Campaign Property`_.
+In the field **Property name**, enter the name of the property from the section `Identify Sitecore Campaign Property`_.
 #.
 Save the item.

 .. tip::
-  For more information on the value accessor used with CRM entity attributes, see :ref:`framework-property-value-accessor`.
+  For more information on the value accessor used with CRM entity attributes, see :doc:`/components/data-access/value-accessors/crm/entities/attribute-value`.

 Define Value Mapping
 ---------------------